-Your homeschool senior year is here!
-Whether this is a time of excitement for your student or terror for you as a parent, there’s no need to worry!
-With this simple checklist, you’ll have everything you need to prepare for college during your student’s senior year.
+Your homeschool senior year is here.
+Whether this is a time of excitement for your student or terror for you as a parent, there’s no need to worry.
+This checklist has everything you need to prepare for college during your student’s senior year.

 Summer Before Your Senior Year

 ☐ Review state graduation requirements one more time, and do a senior credit check.

-You’ve probably been over these requirements multiple times, but it doesn’t hurt to check one more time!
-Review the graduation requirements for your state so you don’t miss any final or overlooked classes your student needs to take their senior year.
-It’s a good opportunity to check the number of credits your student has earned in high school to make sure they have enough to graduate.
+You’ve probably been over these requirements multiple times, but it doesn’t hurt to check one more time.
+Review the graduation requirements for your state so you don’t miss any final or overlooked classes your student needs their senior year.
+Also check the number of credits your student has earned in high school to make sure they have enough to graduate.

-☐ Check the requirements of the college(s) you’re looking to attend.
+☐ Check the requirements of the college(s) your student is looking to attend.

-Make sure you call the admissions office or look into the requirements for the school or program your student wants to attend.
-Beyond knowing what it takes to get in, also know what it takes to get out.
+Call the admissions office or verify online the requirements for the school or program your student wants to attend.
+Beyond knowing what it takes to get in, also know what it takes to graduate.
 Are four years of foreign language required?
-Take an extra year in high school to work toward the college graduation requirement so you’re better prepared for your college experience!
+Take an extra year in high school to work toward the college graduation requirement so you’re better prepared for your college experience.

 ☐ Take at least two ACTs or SATs this fall.